+Chinese work culture demands major adjustments for most incoming foreign companies.
+Operating successfully will depend on making those adjustments.
 Chinese people take a philosophy of focused, hard-working diligence all the way from the schoolroom to the workplace.
 Respect for their family members is very much the philosophy that is applied to their working lives.

-• Building trust is another vital element in developing business relationships, which typically begin with formal introductions to the most senior members of the company
+- Negotiations: Building trust is another vital element in developing the business relationship as part of the negotiating process

-• Play safe and dress formally for initial meetings.
+- Dress Code: Play safe and dress formally for initial meetings.
 Big corporations and state organizations may stay formal whereas, in common with many western countries, hi-tech operations are often informal

 China Minimum Wage

-Probation in China
+Probation Period in China

 Probation or trial periods are generally included in an employee’s work contract, for instance:

-3m – 1 year I month or less
+- 3 months – 1 year: 1 month or less

-1 – 3 years 2 months or less
+- 1 – 3 years: 2 months or less

-Open Term 6 months or less
+- No fixed term contract: 6 months or less